Serving ML Models with FastAPI

 Docs you didn't have to write

-The fastest way to make another team quietly resent you is to be the only person who knows how to call your service.
-Open http://localhost:8000/docs and that problem is gone: a full Swagger UI — every endpoint, every field, the validation rules, and a "Try it out" button — generated from the Pydantic models you already wrote.
-The matching /openapi.json is the machine-readable contract other teams point a client generator at.
-For a serving API that isn't a nice-to-have.
-It's how the frontend and the next engineer onboard without pinging you.
+If you're the only person who knows how to call your service, every other team depends on you, and quietly resents it.
+Open http://localhost:8000/docs and that problem is gone: a full Swagger UI — every endpoint, every field, the validation rules, and a "Try it out" button — all generated from the Pydantic models you already wrote.
+The matching /openapi.json is a machine-readable contract that other teams can feed into a client generator.
+For a serving API, this isn't a nice-to-have.
+It's how the frontend team and the next engineer get started without asking you anything.

 The health check earns its keep later

 That tiny /health endpoint looks pointless right now.
-It won't be.
-It's really a readiness check: during that lifespan load the process is already up but the model isn't in memory yet, so ours returns 503 until it is — you do not want Kubernetes routing traffic to a pod that would 500 on every prediction.
-Once it's ready, the same endpoint reports the model name and version, so one curl tells you not just "is it up" but "which model is actually serving."
-In part six the readiness probe hits exactly this.
-Build the boring endpoint now so the orchestrator has something to talk to later.
+It's not.
+It's really a readiness check: while the lifespan hook is loading, the process is already up but the model isn't in memory yet, so our endpoint returns 503 until it is.
+You don't want Kubernetes sending traffic to a pod that would fail on every prediction.
+Once ready, the same endpoint reports the model name and version, so a single curl tells you not just "is it up" but "which model is serving."
+In part seven, the Kubernetes readiness probe calls exactly this endpoint.
+Build the boring endpoint now, so the orchestrator has something to talk to later.

 What's next

 We've turned a script into a real service: validated input, versioned output, real-time and batch endpoints, free docs, and a readiness check.
-It runs great on your machine — which is exactly the problem part three exists to kill.
-Next we write the Dockerfile, keep the image lean with a multi-stage build (the same builder-vs-final-stage split we used to reason about training vs inference), and get a container that runs the same everywhere.
+It runs great on your machine, and that's exactly the problem part three exists to solve.
+Next, we write the Dockerfile, keep the image small with a multi-stage build (the same builder-vs-final split we used to explain training vs inference), and get a container that runs the same everywhere.
 The full code is in the series repo.
 See you in part three.